-In just a handful of soil from a healthy ground, there are more microorganisms than there are humans on Earth.
+In just a handful of healthy soil, there are more microorganisms than there are humans on Earth.
 90% of this life resides in the top 15 centimeters of soil.

-With regenerative agriculture, we adapt to the soil rather than the other way around.
-It’s essential to minimize soil disturbance and the use of external inputs.
-Instead, we sow plants between the rows of the vineyard to enrich the soil based on the vine’s needs.
-The choice of plant species sown depends on the type of soil and its deficiencies, which can vary from one plot to another and from year to year.
+With regenerative agriculture, we adapt to the soil rather than altering it.
+This means minimizing soil disturbance and external inputs.
+Instead, we strategically plant cover crops between vine rows to naturally enrich the soil, tailored to the specific needs of the vines.
+The selection of plant species varies according to soil type and its nutrient needs, which differ from plot to plot and year to year.
 There is no one-size-fits-all solution.
-Here are some examples that we use in our plots:

 Illusration : Laurie – Bilden Studio